Skip to main content

 Frequently Asked Questions

-You defend against prompt injection in tool calls by scanning every tool response before it enters the agent's context window.
+You defend against indirect prompt injection in tool calls by scanning every tool response before it enters the agent's context window.
 StackOne Defender uses two techniques:

 Pattern matching.
 Catches known attack signatures in ~1ms: hidden HTML, role markers, encoded payloads, and Unicode obfuscation.